spdx/spdx-3-model/model/Security/Classes/CvssV3VulnAssessmentRelationship.md

 **Constraints**

-The value of severity must be one of 'none', 'low', 'medium', 'high' or 'critical'.
+- The value of severity must be one of 'none', 'low', 'medium', 'high' or 'critical'.
-Absence of the property shall be interpreted as 'none'.
+- Absence of the property shall be interpreted as 'none'.
+- The relationship type must be set to hasAssessmentFor.

 **Syntax**